Note: For a full list of publications, please see the CV page.

 Continuity and Innovation in a Key Technology

 The publisher’s page for the monograph may be accessed here.
 (Link will open in a new window.)
-As of 13 February, the publication date is listed as 23 July.
-If that changes, I will update this page accordingly.

 The entire series may be viewed here.